 In the sonar compartment Cassandra’s eyes were red and watery.
 She had been on sonar watch for more than twelve hours.
 Twelve hours of staring at the same gauges, which never showed the slightest change.
 While she had quickly adapted to the gentle motion of the submarine in normal conditions, now it was moving like the worst kind of low-riding surface ship.
 It lifted her up, and dropped her down, sometimes hard enough to lift her from her chair.
 But unlike a surface ship, there were no windows.
 No way for her to see any kind of horizon by which she could orient her confused inner ear.
 Sickness rose up in her again and again, and she kept forcing it back into herself.
 The only relief was the occasional cool, wet breeze that found its way all the way down through the open hatch in the control room to her far front corner of the sonar compartment.

 She had expected to be in her rack hours ago, but Captain Percy had come by and asked her to stay at the sonar.
 She had told Cassandra that, while it was unlikely they would meet any other vessels in a storm like this, sonar might be the only way they would know if another ship was coming at them, despite the noise of the storm.
-With so much precipitation, the radar was essentially useless and Percy had turned the unit off.
+With so much precipitation, the radar was essentially useless, and Percy had turned the unit off.

 Cassandra literally hung on.
 She gripped the handles on either side of the sonar unit in her small hands, her fingers curling around the cold painted and chipped steel, her fingernails digging into the flesh of her palms.
 The tension in her arms had passed from a searing ache to a dull background pain long before.

 She slowly closed her eyes and focused on the sounds in her headset.
-She left her body behind in the boat, and moved her mind out into the water.
+She left her body behind in the boat and moved her mind out into the water.
 This had become easier with practice, though overcoming the exhaustion and pain of a long shift made it more challenging now.

 The ocean was overwhelmed by the sounds of the storm on the surface and the heavy drone of the diesel engines reverberating through the hull of the Prospect.
 The whole boat shook with the vibration of the grinding cylinders.
 The engines provided a low frequency bass note that cut a never-varying line of deep sound through the sonar.

 Above the engines in pitch was the sound of the waves.
-This sound was white, but unlike the drone of the diesels constantly shifted and changed.
+This sound was white, but unlike the drone of the diesels, it constantly shifted and changed.
 A heavy sound that curled and rolled, until a wave broke.
 When that happened, the sound would change to a rushing wall which would overtake everything until it receded a few seconds later and the low drone of the engines came back up underneath.

 When she concentrated, Cassandra could hear the whistle of the wind itself, pressing against the surface of the water and driving it with its vicious will.